* "WHY HEROINES'WAVE"

 The concepts, scenography and web design, have been conceived from fall 2018 by Celia Stroom (Germany).
 Around her, art producers, cultural practitioners, artists, researchers, and social mediators, shape the core of HW team.

 She was first joined by the film director and producer Salome Jashi (Georgia), in 2020 by the artists & social mediator Bussaraporn Thongchai (Thailand), sound designer Diane Barbé (France), the researcher Annina Lehmann.
-In 2022, HW is co-managed together with the sound researcher and social mediator Kim Wichera (Germany), the researcher in environmental issues Anja Salzer (Germany), the specialist on women's health at Doctors without borders Aurelie Brousse (France), the activist and social mediator Micayla Smith (US), and Nina Pixel our precious team building coach.
+In 2022, HW is co-managed together with the sound researcher and social mediator Kim Wichera (Germany), the researcher in environmental issues Anja Salzer (Germany), the specialist on women's health at Doctors without borders Aurelie Brousse (France), and Nina Pixel our precious team building coach.

 HW collaborated within the last 4 years with 46 artists from 34 countries.
 They mostly select artists who feel invisible and silenced by the society where they live in.